guyfussfeld/Snake/README.md

 # Snake Game

-An interactive Boggle word game built in Python.
-The player searches for valid words on a randomized board of letters before the timer runs out.
-Words are validated against a dictionary, and the score updates dynamically as you play.
+An interactive Snake game built in Python.
+The player controls a snake that moves around the board, eating apples to grow longer while avoiding collisions with walls or itself.
+Each apple eaten increases the score.
+The game continues until the snake crashes.

 <p float="left">
   <img src="images/screenshot1.jpeg" width="400" height="300"/>